Table of Contents

 Do not reduce your questions to purely quantitative measurements that will give you a plain and direct result.
 Even though these metrics are easier to handle, collecting qualitative feedback will help in understanding why something has happened (why users are unsatisfied for instance).
 The combination of both will give you a balanced outlook on your product, and reduces the risk of losing sight of the most important success factor: the individuals behind the figures, the people who buy and use your product.

-Avoid common pitfalls
+3. Avoid common pitfalls

-In a perfect world, once you’ve asked the right questions, your metrics should normally be well-defined and ready to go.
+In a perfect world, once you’ve asked the correct questions, your metrics should normally be well-defined and ready to go.
 However, this is reality and there are some traps we easily fall into – especially with data.

-Another mistake is to track metrics that look good on the paper and for the ego, but that truly bring nothing to the improvement of your product: the infamous “vanity metrics”.
+Another mistake is to track metrics that look good on paper and for the ego, but that truly bring nothing to the improvement of your product: the infamous “vanity metrics”.
 Depending on your product, these metrics can vary, but they always come down to the same thing: they feel good but are not actionable.
-That can be for instance, the number of downloads of your app: a fair amount of people might download the product, it still doesn’t tell you anything about its performance or how successful it is.
+That can be, for instance, the number of downloads of your app: a fair amount of people might download the product, but it still doesn’t tell you anything about its performance or how successful it is.
 Instead, measuring the daily active usage or the referral rate might be more relevant.

 To quote the advertising tycoon David Ogilvy: “Most people use analytics the way a drunk uses a lamppost, for support rather than illumination”.
 Don’t be like most people.

-Work on your data and visualize it
+4. Work on your data and visualize it

 A dashboard software is of great help to do so.
 You can connect all your data sources in one single point of truth and work on all of it conjointly – which is rather time-saving since you do not need to perform complicated cross-database queries: the software does it for you.
-It is also very helpful to share and communicate your insights with the data visualization a dashboard offers: whether you present them to your team members or your stakeholders, picturing all the metrics that matter on one control panel will make everyone work more efficiently.
+It is also very helpful to share and communicate your insights with the visualizations a dashboard offers: whether you present them to your team members or your stakeholders, picturing all the metrics that matter on one control panel will make everyone work more efficiently.

 Implementing a KPI dashboard software will help you greatly in communicating the insights you gained thanks to your product metrics analysis.
 If you want to benefit from business intelligence and data visualization, you should test our 14-day free trial.